calmastorm/Security-and-Network-Course-Note/08-WebAttack/README.md

 The best vulnerabilities will print the result of the SQL query.

-- The lets you explore the whole database
+- This lets you explore the whole database

 - Information schema table can tell you the names of all other tables